What does an Addiction Counselor in Utah do? What is Their Job Role?

 Associations & Organizations

-Substance abuse counselors at every level have an association where they can meet other mental health professionals.
+Substance abuse counselors at every level have an association where they can meet another substance use disorder counselor.
 The Utah Mental Health Counselor’s Association is a chapter of the American Mental Health Counselor’s Association.

-This association also invites unlicensed and uncertified mental health counselors to join.
+This association also invites an unlicensed and uncertified substance use disorder counselor to join.
 Membership in this organization allows you to participate in conferences which may allow you to accumulate more CE hours.
 If you are planning to present at a workshop or conference, the UMHCA will do everything it can to help you give a good, productive presentation.
 In addition, membership opens you up to participation in related workshops and conferences; you may also receive fee discounts.